-ID Name Туре Description 9 features Features A set of items such as Action/Target pairs, profiles versions, options that are supported by the Actuator.
-The Target is used with the query Action to determine an Actuator's capabilities 1036 th Theat Hunting Hunts, Huntflows, Data sources
+ID Name Туре # Description 9 features ls:Features 1 A set of items such as Action/Target pairs, profiles versions, options that are supported by the Actuator.
+The features Target is used with the query Action to determine an Actuator's capabilities.
+1036 th TH-Target 1 Hunts, Huntflows, Data sources.